-My first great paper airplane flight was in third grade, I folded a plane similar to the Flyer and with a gust of wind it flew for what seemed 30 seconds.
-Since that day, I've spent hundreds of hours folding paper in every possible way attempting to replicate more great flights.
-However, I didn't just want to fold and fly paper airplanes, I really wanted to design a plane that no one had ever seen before that flew great.
-That day came when I folded my first Spirit.
-It looked so cool and flew so well that I knew it would rock the paper airplane world.
+My first great paper airplane flight was in third grade; I folded a plane similar to the Flyer and with a gust of wind it flew for what seemed 30 seconds.
+Since that day, I've spent hundreds of hours folding paper in every possible way attempting to replicate that excitement.
+However, I didn't just want to fly paper airplanes, I really wanted to design the best paper airplane.
+The Spirit was that plane.
+Even the first versions looked so cool and flew so well that I knew she would change the paper airplane world.
 For years, the Spirit was top secret.
 The secret was let out in 2008 when I introduced v.3 to the world in a YouTube video.
 Then in 2011, the Spirit was featured in "High fliers: 5 great paper airplane designs" by Mike Smith of Yahoo Games.
 While the Spirit has not broken any world records (yet), it does provide a fantastic platform for science teachers to discuss Science, Technology, Engineering and Mathematics or just motivate and inspire students.
 To be honest, I won't be happy until every science teacher in the USA has folded one.

 In any case, the Spirit took me years to master but you can learn it today!